Falonte Moore

-Falonte Moore, also known as "Fonz", is an American singer, songwriter, and producer, best known for writing and directing Destiny's Child's "Bootylicious".
+Falonte Moore, also known as "Fonz", is an American singer, songwriter, and producer, best known for writing and producing Destiny's Child's "Bootylicious".
 Moore began his career as one part of R&B/Neo-Soul duo Koffee Brown, releasing 2001 project Mars/Venus signed to Arista Records.
 The group disbanded after the release of their album, and Moore moved into songwriting and production for other artists, frequently working alongside producer Rob Fusari.

 Songwriting and production credits

 Credits are courtesy of Discogs, Genius, Apple Music, and AllMusic.